 Surely there's a lot more asphalt in the Campeche Knolls and elsewhere.
 In fact MacDonald, in the 14 May 2004 Science, pointed out that tar flows had been photographed 200 km to the north of Chapopote in 1971.
 He suggested that others might locate more occurrences by doing what his team did: looking for oil slicks in satellite images of the sea surface.

-In 2010, researchers reported extinct asphalt volcanoes in the waters off Santa Barbara, California that stand 30 meters high above the seafloor.
+In 2007, researchers first reported extinct asphalt volcanoes in the waters off Santa Barbara, California that stand 30 meters high above the seafloor (Nature published their paper in 2010).
+And in 2014 "tar flowers" were documented south of Galveston, Texas in the northern Gulf of Mexico.
 Each new deep-sea oasis we find—joining black smokers, carbonate smokers, cold seeps and whale falls — makes the ocean floor a still more lively place.